CELLINKAB/tspress/README.md

 ### Operation

-The UI places 5 buttons along the top of the screen.
+The UI places 8 buttons along the edges of the screen.

 You can test with a real USB mouse connected or by using the touchscreen directly.